tungstenfabric/tf-deployers-containers/README.md

+# WARNING!

+This repository is deprecated and will be removed soon.
+Please use https://hub.docker.com/r/tungstenfabric/tf-kolla-ansible-src and https://hub.docker.com/r/tungstenfabric/tf-ansible-deployer-src or just https://github.com/tungstenfabric/tf-devstack to deploy.

 # Building containers

 All containers or individual container can be built in a same way as main containers in contrail-container-builder repository.